Ducks' Patrick Eaves recovering from Guillain-Barre syndrome

 Instead of seeking bigger offers in free agency, he re-signed with the Ducks in June, agreeing to a three-year, $9.45 million deal.
 He was expected to be a key top-six forward for the Ducks this season.

-Eaves also has played for Ottawa, Carolina, Detroit and Nashville during his 12-year NHL career.
+Eaves also has suited up for Ottawa, Carolina, Detroit and Nashville during his 12-year NHL career.

 More AP NHL: https://www.apnews.com/tag/NHLhockey